simonehagey/orbdot/docs/source/index.rst

    This documentation is under active development.
 OrbDot V1 will be available soon!

 Welcome to OrbDot!
 This Python package is designed for studying the secular (long-term) evolution of exoplanet orbits in an observational context.
-Powered by nested sampling algorithms, OrbDot facilitates the model fitting of *any combination of* transit and eclipse timing data, radial velocities, and transit durations.
-In addition to model fitting, Orbdot can automate the numerical interpretation of fit results via the :class:`~orbdot.analysis.Analysis` class, generating reports on derived tidal decay parameters, predicted precession rates, implications for planetary companions, model comparisons, and more.
+Powered by nested sampling algorithms, OrbDot facilitates the model fitting of any combination of transit and eclipse timing data, radial velocities, and transit durations.
+In addition to model fitting, Orbdot can facilitate the interpretation of model fit results via the :class:`~orbdot.analysis.Analyzer` class, which generates reports on model comparisons, derived tidal decay parameters, predicted precession rates, implications for planetary companions, and more.

 Why OrbDot?
 ------------

 1. **It's easy to get started**.

-   - Just populate a settings file with path names, prior bounds, and a bit of info about the planetary system.
+ - Just populate a settings file with file path names, model fitting parameters, and a bit of info about the planetary system.
 OrbDot will do the rest!

 2. **Nested sampling**, **simplified**.

-   - No need to spend hours learning how to implement nested sampling packages.
-Just specify any number of free parameters that belong to the model, in any order, and OrbDot will handle it for you!
+ - With OrbDot, there's no need to spend hours learning how to implement nested sampling packages.
+Simply specify the model you want to fit and provide a list of free parameters, in any order

 3. **Seamless joint fitting**.

-   - Fit any combination of data types simultaneously, with no extra work.
+ - Fit any combination of data types simultaneously, with no extra work

 4. **Flexible model fitting options**.

-   - Customize the evidence tolerance, number of live points, prior distributions, plot settings, and more.
+ - Customize the evidence tolerance, number of live points, prior distributions, and more
-   - Option to fit :math:`e\cos{w}` and :math:`e\sin{w}` or :math:`\sqrt{e}\,\cos{w}` and :math:`\sqrt{e}\,\sin{w}`.
-   - Update prior distributions and fixed parameter values in-between model fits.
+ - Update prior distributions and fixed parameter values in-between model fits

 5. **Smart data handling**.

-   - Automatically splits up radial velocity data from multiple sources when fitting instrument-dependent free parameters (e.g., :math:`\gamma, \sigma_{\mathrm jitter}`).
+ - Automatically splits radial velocity data from different sources when fitting instrument-dependent parameters
-   - Recognizes transit vs. eclipse mid-times by a half-decimal epoch number (0.5).
+ - Recognizes transit vs. eclipse mid-times by a half-decimal epoch number (0.5)
-   - Automatically differentiates sources of data when plotting.
+ - Automatically differentiates sources of data when plotting

 6. **Saves all the outputs you need**.

-   - Extensive output files include easy-to-read text summaries of the results, corner plots, posterior samples, best-fit model plots, and more!
+ - Extensive output files include easy-to-read text summaries of the results, corner plots, weighted samples, best-fit model plots, and more!

 7. **Built-in functionality for scientific interpretation**.

-   - With the :class:`~orbdot.analysis.Analysis` class, you can easily generate summaries of various theoretical interpretations of your model fits.
+ - With the :class:`~orbdot.analysis.Analyzer` class, you can easily produce summaries of various theoretical interpretations of the model fit results.

 8. **Transparency**.

-   - While this package is intended to make complex things simple, it is not designed to be a black box.
-Between this website, a published case-study (CITE), and well-documented source code, all of the inner workings of OrbDot are discoverable.
+ - While this package is intended to make complex analyses simple, it is not designed to be a black box.
+Between this website, a published case-study (cite), and well-documented source code, all of the inner workings of OrbDot are discoverable.

 Contents
 --------